 Technology has also allowed businesses to collect vast amounts of data, assisting in their growth and development.
 With the benefits also comes risk, including that of breaching laws and regulations designed to protect personal data such as GDPR and from criminal parties looking to exploit businesses’ reliance on technology, for example by way of ransomware attacks and phishing scams.
 Though technology can remove an element of human involvement, it is still there and with it the risk of human error, where a single seemingly minor mistake can have significant detrimental consequences for a business.
 In fact, the UK’s Information Commissioners reported 90% of reported cyber data breaches were caused by human error.
 The efficiencies of technology has also contributed to an expectation of prompt delivery of goods and services.
 If you can’t do it, someone else will.
-These are all challenges that many businesses now face, which previously may not of featured so high on their risk register.
+These are all challenges that many businesses now face, which previously may not have featured so high on their risk register.

 Though it is reported by the Department for Digital, Culture, Media & Sport that 78% of UK businesses identify cyber security as a high priority for their senior management and 32% of businesses having identified breaches or attacks in the last 12 months including phishing attacks, others impersonating an organisation in email and ransomware attacks, the Association of British Insurers advised that only 11% of businesses are thought to have specific cyber insurance.
-With the majority of businesses not incorporating specific cyber cover into their insurance programme, the concern is that there may be a reliance or belief that a business’s traditional commercial insurance programme, which may have changed a little over the years, would adequately cover these emerging and fast evolving risks.
+With the majority of businesses not incorporating specific cyber cover into their insurance programme, the concern is that there may be a reliance or belief that a business’s traditional commercial insurance programme, which may have changed a little over the years, would adequately cover these emerging and fast-evolving risks.
 Unfortunately, the majority of those traditional commercial policies are not equipped or intended to provide a broad range of covers needed, for example;

-- Property Damage Insurance is intended to cover the cost of replacement or repair of material items damaged or destroyed from a specific peril such as fire, water damage, impact, not as a result from virus or other malware.
+- Property Damage Insurance is intended to cover the cost of replacement or repair of material items damaged or destroyed from a specific peril such as fire, water damage, impact, not as a result of a virus or other malware.